Honest Review:

 What’s My Final Verdict on Time Doctor?

-Time Doctor is a beautifully conceptualized product that is more than just a time tracker.
-It’s a promising solution to a lot of HR and administration headaches, including monitoring, payroll, scheduling, reporting, and so much more.
+Time Doctor is a well conceptualized product that is more than just a time tracker.
+It’s a promising solution to a lot of HR and administration headaches, including monitoring, payroll, scheduling, reporting, and much more.
 Its automations are designed to significantly reduce the time spent on many of these processes and the stress that comes with it.
-If you’d go through the Time Doctor website, you’ll find that they’ve really thought long and hard about these features and present them in the best light.

 The mobile app also leaves much to be desired and needs quite a bit of work, as do the lags and glitches on the desktop and web versions that I’ve experienced while testing Time Doctor.

-Having said all that, I’m all praises for the thought that went into designing and making Time Doctor, but they’d have to ensure that the time tracking function accurately captures worked hours with no risks of time loss and reconsider the way they define productivity before it gets my recommendation.
-I’m rooting for them, and wish that they’d be able to surpass these issues before it’s too late.
+Having said all that, I’m all praises for the thought that went into designing and making Time Doctor, but they’d have to ensure that the time tracking function accurately captures worked hours with no risks of time loss and maybe reconsider the way they define productivity.